Travel to Mexico during Covid-19: What you need to know before you go - KION546

 The basics

 Mexico is open to travelers.
 There is no need to provide a negative PCR test or quarantine on arrival, though most resorts ask guests to complete health questionnaires.
-The land border between Mexico and the US is closed.
-That closure was extended through February 21, according to a recent tweet from the Department of Homeland Security, and nonessential land travel is banned.
+The land border between Mexico and the United States is closed for nonessential travel through at least February 21.
 However, air travel is allowed.

+American travelers should remember they will need a negative Covid-19 test result taken 72 hours or less before travel to return to the US.
+The US Embassy says results for PCR and antigen tests are reliably available within 72 hours in Mexico.

 What’s on offer